bashnesnos/grepp/README.md

 ### Parse most of a regex configuration required from your logging subsystem configuration file

-Last but not least.
 Just point grepp to a properties file and let it suck all the info it can find, so you can work with all the above straight away.
+Supports basic log4j.properties now.

-TODO: plugability added and tested.
-Refactor it a bit, so it looks nicer.
-DSL is not needed
+Other logging configuration systems could be supported via plugins.

 ### Build a report from log file